Wrongful Termination in Colorado

 Because one of the most common forms of employment is at-will, there are limitations to this.
 At-will employment doesn’t allow an employer to fire a person for any discriminatory reason.
 Colorado state, federal, or local laws prohibit these reasons.

 According to the Colorado Department of Labor and Employment, Colorado recognizes at-will employment because it promotes efficiency and flexibility in the employment context.
-Generally, this means that neither employer or employee has to give notice or reason for the termination of the employment.
+Generally, this means that neither the employer nor the employee has to give notice or reason for the termination of the employment.

 An employer also can’t fire an employee as a form of retaliation for reporting any illegal activities within the company.
 Were you fired for any of these reasons?
 If so, you may be able to file a wrongful termination lawsuit against your employer.